donbright/piliko/README.md

 * Find conic equation of a spline, given 3 points, using Rob Johnsons "Conic Splines" paper of 1991, from Apple and http://sympy.org , a symbolic python mathematics package
-* Draw Ford Circles
+* Draw Ford Circles, using Circles, then also Hyperbolas (red circles)
-* Show non-obvious facts about using floating-point IEEE numbers to model geometry, like the fact that the length of an object varies depending on its position in space
+* Show non-obvious facts about using floating-point IEEE numbers to model geometry, like the fact that the length of an object varies depending on its position in space, or that sometimes x+1.0 != x+1
 * Generate 3d OFF files of Ellipson shape (from Wildberger's Divine Proportions)
-* Geodesic sphere based on Icosahedron
+* Geodesic sphere based on Icosahedron, using unusual algorithm

 #Disclaimer